GfSE/SAF-Specification/viewpoints/System-Requirement-Viewpoint.md

 * [Security Expert](../stakeholders.md#Security-Expert)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
-* What are the Exchange Requirements imposed on the system?
 * What are the Functional Requirements imposed on the systemI?
 * What are the Interface Requirements imposed on the system?
 * What are the Non-Functional Requirements imposed on the system?
-* What are the Requirements of environmental conditions imposed on the system?
+* What are the exchange requirements imposed on the system?
 * What are the interface requirements regarding bandwidth, data throughput and latency?
+* What are the requirements of environmental conditions imposed on the system?
 * What is the range of acceptable system performance, i.e. the critical, top-level Performance Requirements derived from the Operational Needs?
 ## Presentation
 A System Requirement Table (RVTM) featuring